 · Hip holds

-· Dynamic moves are introduced that build strength and can be used for transitions.
+· Dynamic moves (such as drops, slides and beats) are introduced that build strength and can be used for transitions.

 · Rollout variations